richardtaylordawson/richardtaylordawson.com/README.md

-# Resume Site
+# Resume Website
-> Personal website & resume of Richard Taylor Dawson.
-Built using GatsbyJS.
+> My personal website & resume showcasing my experience and projects.
+Built using GatsbyJS, React and other open source tools & API's.

 ## Credits
 Several projects aided in inspiring this project.
 Notably they are: